mbakhoff/jdbc-template/README.md

 }
 ```
 Key points:
+* never add string values directly into a SQL query
 * use the parameter placeholder `?` where a value needs to be inserted
-* set the values using the set methods (note that the indexes start from 1)
+* assign the values using the set methods (note that the indexes start from 1)
-* never use string concatenation to add values into a SQL query (and call out others for doing so)

 What's that "transaction support" thing mentioned earlier?
 A transaction is a set of commands that should be executed together atomically.